BIO

 I'm a gender-bending, accordion-playing storyteller.
 As an actor and writer I aim to provoke audiences by breaking taboos and subverting norms.

 I was born and raised in São Paulo, Brazil, where the coffee is strong and so are the women.
 My mother was a ballerina and my grandmother was a pianist, so I have been on stage my whole life.
-A nomad at heart, I've lived in California, Connecticut, Massachusetts, New York, Český Krumlov, and Berlin where I have been based since 2018,
+A nomad at heart, I've lived in California, Connecticut, Massachusetts, New York, Český Krumlov, and Berlin – where I have been based since 2018, acting in and writing for both theater and film/TV.

-Recent projects include: Eldorado - Everything the Nazis Hate (Netflix doc), The Trouble Out There (Short film), Gasoline Queen (Ballhaust Ost), and 27 Club (Wein Salon, Framed) – my imagined rock'n'roll funeral, developed with support from Fonds Darstellende Künste and LABA: a Laboratory for Jewish Culture.
-In the fall of 2021 I was a literary resident of Goyki3 Art Inkubator, where I wrote the pilot of Brutes, a queer dystopian Western TV series.
+Recent projects include: Last Call Blue (short film), Eldorado - Everything the Nazis Hate (Netflix doc), The Trouble Out There (medium-length film), Gasoline Queen (Ballhaust Ost), and 27 Club (Wein Salon, Framed) – my imagined rock'n'roll funeral.
+In the fall of 2021 I was a literary resident of Goyki3 Art Inkubator, where I wrote the pilot of Brutes, a queer fantasy Western TV series.
 The show was nominated for the "Pretty Original" Award, selected for a live pitch at the 2023 Seriencamp Conference and is currently under option.
-My other series, the dramedy Silver Future (WT), was one of the "Pitch-Your-Pilot" finalists at the Berlin TV Series Festival 2023.
-The same year, I partook in the Series Lab Talents program from TorinoFilmLab, later pitching at the European Film Market during the 2024 Berlinale.
-You can also catch me performing regularly in the bars and cabarets of Berlin as my drag king alter ego Mojo, the Sword Swallower of Switzerland.
+My other series, the dramedy Silver Future, was one of the "Pitch-Your-Pilot" finalists at the Berlin TV Series Festival 2023.
+I also had a chance to pitch at the European Film Market during the 2024 Berlinale.